2006 Maine Black Bears football team

 The 2006 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the Atlantic 10 Conference during the 2006 NCAA Division I FCS football season.
 In their 14th season under head coach Jack Cosgrove, the Black Bears compiled a 6–5 record (5–3 against conference opponents) and tied for second in the Atlantic 10's North Division.
 Mike DeVito, Matt King, and Ron Whitcomb were the team captains.

 Schedule

+After the season

+The following Black Bear was selected in the 2007 NFL draft after the season.